The Gut-Brain Connection: How a Healthy Gut Supports Emotional and Cognitive Health

 Hunger

 The gut-brain axis plays a significant role in hunger and satiety.
-Hormones like ghrelin and leptin are regulated by the gut and influence when you feel hungry and when you're full.
+Hormones like ghrelin and leptin are regulated by the gut and influence respectively when you feel hungry and when you're full.
+Ghrelin controls appetite for a short term and leptin controls weight control in the long term.

 Stress

 Stress affects the gut by altering the balance of gut bacteria and causing digestive issues like bloating or diarrhea.
+Also, immune cells play a stressor role to the gut and when triggered by inflammation, they exacerbate pathogenic bacteria causing imbalance and leaky gut.
 In turn, an unhealthy gut can make you more susceptible to stress, creating a vicious cycle.

 Immunity